 As lemon law lawyers in Los Angeles, we see a lot of manufacturer negligence and intentional fraud with mileage offsets.
 We take a number of precautions to ensure clients don’t get the short end of the stick.

 First of all, what exactly is the mileage offset?

-Lemon law has a defined formula for this.
+Lemon law in California has a defined formula for this.

 It is the number of miles driven by the buyer (from the date of purchase up to the first repair visit for the lemon problem), divided by 120,000.
 This is the number of miles the State of California originally decided was the average lifespan of a vehicle.
 This number is then multiplied by the total amount actually paid by the consumer.

 For example, let’s say you bought a vehicle for $12,000 and drove it for 5,400 miles before its first repair.
 Here is what your mileage offset would be:

 5,400/120,000 = 0.045